The Fil-Am Vancouver Scholarship Award

 Open to students pursuing a vocational, certificate, technical, associate, or bachelor’s degree program.
 Students pursuing advanced degree programs are not qualified.

-Our 2019 Scholarship Application for Calendar Year 2020 is OPEN.
+Our 2020 Scholarship Application for Calendar Year 2021 will OPEN soon.

 1. Must be a permanent resident of Clark County, Washington.